 Clubs and After-School Activities: Students will hear about after school clubs and activities in homeroom, at the activity fair in the fall, and from the posters that adorn the walls of LHS.
 There is also information on the LHS website: select “About our School” on top menu and then go to “Clubs and Activities”.

 Lockers: Lockers are available to students by request.
 Students should check with his/her Dean’s secretary.
 Smaller lockers are available for general PE classes and for athletes on a team in-season.
 Students must purchase a Physical Education lock from the school or provide their own.
 Band, orchestra and jazz students will be provided with instrument storage lockers where they can store their instruments during the day.
 Sometimes students are permitted to leave big projects or unwieldy items in the Dean’s office or homeroom until needed.

 Get Involved: It’s important for your son/daughter to feel like they are part of something: suggest that they get involved in sports, drama, art, music, debate or any of the other numerous clubs and activities at LHS.
 Join the PTO and help on school events.

 Preview: Suggest to your son/daughter to ask a friend or neighbor who is already a student at LHS to walk him/her around the school to locate their classrooms before school begins.
 Knowing your route in and out of the four buildings will help your new student feel at home at LHS.

-Course Descriptions: These are online and can be seen at the LHS website: select “About our School,” on top menu and then go to “Course Catalog”.
+Course Descriptions: These are online and can be seen at the LHS website under “Course Catalog”.